Byron/json-tools/README.md

    - facilitates writing higher-level parsers and filters
 * **Null-Value Filter**
    - A utility to filter lexical tokens which belong to keys that have null values.
-     This makes easy to re-assemble json data streams and strip them off their null values.
+     This makes it easy to re-assemble json data streams and strip them off their null values.

 # Usage